 HELOC Loan Rates vs. Home Equity Loan Rates in North Carolina

-- HELOCs are flexible, revolving credit lines with variable interest rates that adjust based on market conditions.
-In rising interest rate environments, HELOC rates can increase, potentially affecting homeowners' finances over time.
+- HELOCs are flexible, revolving credit lines with variable interest rates that can rise with market conditions.
+In rising interest rate environments, HELOC rates may increase, impacting homeowners' long-term finances.

-- Home equity loans provide a fixed interest rate on a lump sum, offering stability throughout the loan term.
-They are preferable in situations where financial predictability is desired.
+- Home equity loans provide a lump sum at a fixed rate, offering stability.
+They are preferable in situations where financial predictability is needed, such as budgeting for a large, one-time expense.

 A cash-out refinance is a HELOC alternative that replaces your existing primary mortgage with a new, larger loan, providing cash.
 Unlike HELOCs or home equity loans, it creates a new primary mortgage.